A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: Machine Learning Pipeline using Optimization Features

 \item \textbf{Problem Landscape Features} - The description of an optimization problem instance in terms of numerical features.
 Landscape analysis is a line of research whose aim is to extract meta-features that describe the properties of the problem instances~\cite{zou2022survey}.
-We typically distinguish between two levels of landscape features: high-level properties of the fitness landscape (e.g., multi-modality, separability, search space homogeneity))~\cite{malan2013survey} and low-level features (i.e., exploratory landscape analysis (ELA)~\cite{ela} (e.g., candidate solution distribution, local search, convexity, meta-model, smoothness, ruggedness) calculated using different statistical methods from a sample of candidate solutions sampled from the decision space for a given problem instance using some sampling technique).
+We typically distinguish between two levels of landscape features: high-level properties of the fitness landscape that are qualitative descriptors of the landscape structure (e.g., multi-modality, separability, search space homogeneity)~\cite{malan2013survey} and low-level features (i.e., exploratory landscape analysis, ELA~\cite{ela} such as candidate solution distribution, local search, convexity, meta-model, smoothness, ruggedness) calculated using different statistical methods from a sample of candidate solutions sampled from the decision space for a given problem instance using some sampling technique).
 We need to highlight here that those features are calculated to describe the whole landscape space of a problem instance, without taking care about the landscape visited/observed when an algorithm instance is run on it.
-An overview of the approaches to problem landscape feature construction is given in Section~\ref{sec:problem_landscape_features}.
+Problem landscape features therefore describe intrinsic properties of optimization problems, independently of any algorithmic influence.
+We provide an overview of problem landscape feature construction in Section~\ref{sec:problem_landscape_features}.

+\item \textbf{Algorithm Features} - These features characterize the algorithm instance, independently of the problem it is used to optimize.
+They are generated by analyzing the source code~\cite{algorithm_code_features} or derived from algorithm parameters that remain constant and do not depend on the problem being solved.
+It is the low resourced investigated feature group.
+An overview of algorithm features is given in Section~\ref{sec:algorithm_representation}.

+\item \textbf{High-level Problem-Algorithm Interaction Features} - These features rely on high-level information about the optimization problems on which the algorithms are executed, rather than capturing the trajectory of the optimization runs.
+In essence, these features connect high-level information about a set of optimization problems with the final performance achieved by an algorithm.
+Unlike algorithm features, which describe only the algorithm, without any influence of the problem on which it is executed, the high-level problem-algorithm interaction features capture properties of both the problem and the algorithm.